dd-hendon/nc-news/README.md

 ## Project Summary

-The back end of basic reddit clone.
+The back end of a reddit style news aggregate website.
 Serves topics, articles, users and comments.
 Consumers of the API can retrieve, post, edit and delete.

 Current features: